AllenCellModeling/aicspylibczi/ROADMAP.md

 Our goal with the 3.* API changes is:

  * Unify the function/property naming conventions
- * Modify the library to support Samples, the A channel for RGB/BGR images
+ * Modify the library to support sAmples, the A dimension for RGB/BGR images
  * Enable reading of attachment data
  * Provide sufficient information to enable `aicspylibczi` to load a mosaic image as a dask.ndarray
  * Enable automated benchmark scripts